heroku/kafka-packaging-scripts/README.md

      up will allow them to work.
      For example, [kafka-rest](https://github.com/confluentinc/kafka-rest/) is
-     tested without any other services running, so it can't do anything useful, but we are able to very that it started up without just quitting immediately.
+     tested without any other services running, so it can't do anything useful, but we are able to verify that it started up without just quitting immediately.
    * Add the package to the [installers/install.sh](installers/install.sh) script, which is used when